Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Example: Electromagnetism in the Quantum --Torus

 \section{Example: Electromagnetism in the Quantum $n$--Torus}

-Throughout the paper, we have made three non--trivial assumptions.
-The only general assumption appears in Remark \ref{rema}, where we assumed that the base space $B$ is a $\ast$–(sub)algebra stable under functional calculus.
-The other two assumptions were made in Remark \ref{remadirac} and Remark \ref{assuptions}.
-Remark \ref{remadirac} is required to obtain the non--commutative geometrical Dirac equation (equation (\ref{3.3.f19})); while Remark \ref{assuptions} is a particular case of Remark \ref{remadirac} and it is necessary to derive the non--commutative geometrical Yang--Mills equation (equation (\ref{ymgeometric})).
+Throughout the paper, we have made four non--trivial assumptions.
+The only general assumption appears in Remark \ref{rema}, where we assumed that the base space $B$ is a $\ast$--(sub)algebra stable under functional calculus.
+The other tree assumptions are: Remark \ref{remadirac}, the regularity condition $B=B^2$ and Remark \ref{assuptions}.
+The regularity condition is necessary in order to define the inner product of equation (\ref{3.3.f18}), Remark \ref{remadirac} is required to obtain the non--commutative geometrical Dirac equation (equation (\ref{3.3.f19})); while Remark \ref{assuptions} is a particular case of Remark \ref{remadirac} and it is necessary to derive the non--commutative geometrical Yang--Mills equation (equation (\ref{ymgeometric})).

-On the other hand, according to references \cite{lan2,lan4}, the qpb's showed in Section 3.2 constitute a class of spaces that satisfy all the conditions stated in Remark \ref{assuptions}.
-In other words, these qpb's are suitable for studying equations (\ref{3.3.f19}), (\ref{ymgeometric}) on them.
-This is because the Connes' differential form spaces are isomorphic to respectively (see equation (\ref{ec.012})).
-Moreover, the quantum integral can be defined by the Dixmier trace, and the element $\dvol'$ as well as the quantum Hodge operator are defined by means of their {\it classical} counterparts using the deformation map $L_\Xi$.
-For example, if $\dvol'_{\mathrm{class}}$ is the canonical $r$--volume form of $Y$, then For more details, see \cite{lan2,lan4}.
-It is worth mentioning that for toric non--commutative manifolds, the non--commutative analytical Yang--Mills equation (equation (\ref{4.3.f29})) takes the form